Settings and LoggedQuantity

 lq = self.app.get_lq("hw/example/X")

-It is straightforward to change the value of an LQ.
+It is straightforward to change the value of an LQ; there exist two notations.

 1. From the settings container: Use dictionary-style notation to access and change the value of X.